The Essential Guide to Social Media Marketing for Small Business

 Social Media is the new word of mouth.
-The power of social networking is such that the number of worldwide users is expected to reach 3.02 billion monthly active social media users by 2021, which is around a third of the world’s entire population.
+The power of social networking is such that the number of worldwide users has now reached 3.78 billion active social media users in 2021, which is around a third of the world’s entire population.
 Through these channels, your small business can reach a broader audience, gain valuable insights and show the human side to your brand.

 As social media platforms like Facebook, Twitter, Instagram and LinkedIn have become mainstream, businesses have capitalised on the opportunity they provide to build awareness and drive sales.
 Social media can be an amazing mouthpiece for your brand and should now be an integral tool of your marketing strategy.